deuxfleurs-org/garage/doc/drafts/k2v-spec.md

 | `seenMarker`    | An opaque string that represents items already seen for future PollRange calls         |
 | `items`         | The list of items that have changed since last PollRange call, in the same format as ReadBatch |

+If no seen marker is known by the caller, it can do a PollRange call without specifying `seenMarker`.
+In this case, the PollRange call will complete immediately, and return the current content of the range (which can be empty) and a seen marker to be used in further PollRange calls.
+This is the only case in which PollRange might return an HTTP 200 with an empty set of items.

+A seen marker returned as a response to a PollRange query can be used for further PollRange queries on the same range, or for PollRange queries in a subrange of the initial range.
+It may not be used for PollRange queries on ranges larger or outside of the initial range.

 Example query: